acp-dscs/MarketMativ1/README.md

 ## Description

 📈 Digital Assets Current & Historical Prices
-💹 Pi Cycle Analysis
+💹 Pi Cycle Analysis, Forecasting only in Test Environment, not the Live Web App.

 With a focus on data visualisations through chart analysis.
-This Webb App aims to asist in your learning and understanding of current and historical market prices.
+This Webb App aims to assist in your learning and understanding of current and historical market prices.
 The program has been developed with a fully operational ETL data pipeline.

 ## Data Flow Diagram